trueos/trueos-docs/trueos-handbook/introducing.rst

    Create Virtual Machine - Name, Type, and Version

-Enter a name for the virtual machine; it can be anything which makes sense to you.
+Enter a name for the virtual machine; anything can be entered but something descriptive is recommended.
 Click the :guilabel:`Operating System` drop-down menu and select :guilabel:`BSD`.
 In the :guilabel:`Version` drop-down menu, select :guilabel:`FreeBSD (64 bit)`.
 Click :guilabel:`Next` to see the screen in :numref:`Figure %s <vbox3>`.

 .. _vbox3: